Active and Passive Audience Definition, Theory, Example & Difference

 4. Experiencers: Experiencers seek excitement, adventure, and variety in their lives.
 They are spontaneous, impulsive, and open to new experiences, often seeking out novel and unconventional products and activities.

 5. Believers: Believers are traditional, conservative, and value-oriented consumers.
-They prioritize security, stability, and family values, preferring established brands and products with a track record of reliability.
+Hence, they prioritize security, stability, and family values, preferring established brands and products with a track record of reliability.

 6. Strivers: Strivers are ambitious, aspiring individuals who seek to improve their social and economic status.
-They are motivated by success and recognition, often emulating the lifestyles and behaviors of higher-status groups.
+Additionally, they are motivated by success and recognition, often emulating the lifestyles and behaviors of higher-status groups.

 8. Survivors: Survivors are cautious, risk-averse consumers who prioritize security, safety, and basic needs.
 They are typically on fixed incomes or facing financial constraints, preferring low-cost, practical solutions to their needs.